Angles6230/Certification-Notes/CCNA Study.md

 	5xx - server error
 		request was valid but server unable to fulfill it REST
-	RESTful architecture states
+	HTTPS transport and JSON or XML data format Architecture - guidelines for structure and organization of an API RESTful architecture states
 		Uniform interface
 		Client-server